KMOV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 On February 17, 2014, KMOV dropped the Live Well Network, as Meredith planned on using the bandwidth utilized from digital channel 4.3 for the station's ATSC M/H mobile DTV signal.
 On November 17, 2014, KMOV relaunched 4.3 as "MyTV St. Louis", returning MyNetworkTV (and some syndicated programming) to the market after a nine-month absence due to former affiliate WRBU (channel 46)'s sale to Ion Media Networks and that station's wholesale conversion into an Ion Television owned-and-operated station.

 KMOV carried MeTV on their second subchannel from 2013 until February 1, 2018, when it moved to KNLC-TV (channel 24), which was sold in December 2017 to MeTV parent Weigel Broadcasting.
-This allowed Meredith to air Cozi TV for the first time in the St. Louis market (it had entered an agreement to air on Meredith stations in early 2016, but KMOV's circumstances with MeTV and MyNetworkTV under their previous Belo ownership prevented Cozi TV from being carried until that point).
+This allowed Meredith to air Cozi TV for the first time in the St. Louis market (it had entered an agreement to air on Meredith stations in early 2016, but KMOV's circumstances with MeTV and MyNetworkTV under their previous Belo and Gannett ownerships prevented Cozi TV from being carried until that point).

+On August 22, 2024, as part of a larger initiative by Gray Television to launch regional sports networks, the MyNetworkTV subchannel was rebranded as "Matrix Midwest".
+Its new lineup includes a partnership with the Missouri Tigers to produce pre- and post-game shows for its football games (Mizzou Live) and a coach's show (Tiger Talk) with Eliah Drinkwitz.
+The channel continues to otherwise carry its existing syndicated, lifestyle, and MyNetworkTV programming, while also adding GMFB: Overtime (the syndicated extension of NFL Network's Good Morning Football) as part of its weekday lineup.
+In September 2024, it was announced that the subchannel would also air Missouri Valley Conference basketball as part of an agreement between the conference and Gray, with a package of regular season games, and coverage of the opening round and quarter finals of the MVC men's basketball tournament.
+The games also stream on ESPN+ and the ESPN app.
+The subchannel also has an agreement with the St. Louis Blues to air classic games and the Blues Hall of Fame induction ceremony.
+In February 2025, Matrix Midwest aired matches from the Coachella Valley Invitational preseason tournament featuring St. Louis City SC of Major League Soccer.

 Analog-to-digital conversion

-KMOV shut down its analog signal, over VHF channel 4, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal relocated from its pre-transition UHF channel 56, which was among the high-band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to UHF channel 24 (which was previously used for the analog signal of KNLC).
-Through the use of PSIP, digital television receivers continues to display the station's virtual channel as its former VHF analog channel 4.
+KMOV shut down its analog signal, over VHF channel 4, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal relocated from its pre-transition UHF channel 56, which was among the high-band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to UHF channel 24, using virtual channel 4.